Why It’s Worth The Trip

 Using a nose-to-tail approach to make good on his belief that nothing should be wasted, Ponte procures meat from the Texas Longhorns on the plantation’s property and from Beef & Blooms (Maui’s first certified organic ranch); pork from Haiku’s Malama Farms, and seafood from local fishermen.
 Microgreens are grown in the back of the kitchen, and everything—from bread to desserts and sausages—are made in house.

 Creativity isn’t just the province of The Mill House’s food, either—glance at the bar menu and you’ll find yourself in artisanal-cocktail heaven, from a Shrub Royale prepared with Pau Maui vodka, St. Germain, Crème de Cassis, Pineapple Vanilla Shrub, and lemon, to their ‘Round the Fire with All Spice dram, smoked citrus, tiki bitters, and a 15-year special reserve El Dorado rum.
-The sugar used in their swills is organic, farm-fresh, and cold-pressed; their herbs, fruits, and vegetables locally sourced and squeezed, muddled, and cut fresh.
+The sugar used in their swills is organic, farm-fresh, and cold-pressed; their herbs, fruits, and vegetables are locally sourced and squeezed, muddled, and cut fresh.

 As for the setting itself?
 It’s one of the most distinct on the island: sweeping views of the West Maui Mountains and the tranquility of the hillside’s taro and banana production.
-A pond filled with ducks abuts the venue, and exotic flowers provide an enchanting welcoming.
+A pond filled with ducks abuts the venue, and exotic flowers provide an enchanting welcome.

-Menu highlights: The Lilikoi Fizz, a zero proof mocktail with lemon, cold-pressed sugar cane, coconut water, orange, soda, and lilikoi (passion fruit), is the ideal refresher after flying above the plantation on one of its two zip lines.
+Menu highlights: The Lilikoi Fizz, a zero-proof mocktail with lemon, cold-pressed sugar cane, coconut water, orange, soda, and lilikoi (passion fruit), is the ideal refresher after flying above the plantation on one of its two zip lines.
 Fresh beets get an inspired spin when they’re marinated in plantation-grown coffee and served on top of a lemongrass, coconut cream, and espresso strudel.
 SPAM may be missing from the menu, but its most-beloved form (musubi) is reinvented with mortadella, bonito aioli, and namusu pickle.
 Gnocchi with sage, brown butter, and caraway simultaneously comforts and astounds, while fresh, hand-cut pasta turns savory with beef ragu, spicy sausage, tomato, and garlic.

 Mama’s Fish House: Kuau

-Mama’s Fish House has risen so much in fame and acclaim that dining at this beachside venue is on par with Maui’s most popular activities, from driving the road to Hana to seeing the sun rise from Haleakala summit.
+Mama’s Fish House has risen so much in fame and acclaim that dining at this beachside venue is on par with Maui’s most popular activities, from driving the road to Hana to seeing the sunrise from Haleakala summit.
 A brief glance at the statistics practically undercuts subjectivity—and suggests its status.
 Mama’s was named the second most popular restaurant in the U.S. by OpenTable.
 TripAdvisor deemed it one of America’s ten best fine dining establishments.
 It consistently receives top honors, from Honolulu magazine’s Gold Award for Maui’s Best Restaurant (in their annual Hale ‘Aina Awards) to Maui No Ka Oi’s Most “Maui-est” Restaurant in the ‘Aipono Awards (indeed, as the recipient of more than forty-four ‘Aipono Awards, Mama’s may be the heaviest-lauded restaurant in island history).
 Reservations are booked long in advance, kama’aina stash away cash for celebratory dinners at their natural wood tables, and “Mama’s” as a landmark is used more often than the town in which it rests (that’d be Kuau, just east of Paia).

 The extent to which it’s extolled shouldn’t arrive as a surprise, either.
 Authenticity is at the core of Mama’s fundamentals and has been since its founders, Doris and Floyd Christenson, served their first, ultra-fresh plate of fish in 1973.
 By then, the young, avid sailors had accumulated a treasure chest of knowledge about fishing, sustainability, and aloha living after spending years aboard a vessel that took them from Los Angeles to Pacific Island nations spanning from New Zealand to Tahiti.
 Fresh fish was a frequent sight on deck (flying fish provided sustenance during storms) and they aimed to provide the same delicious delights to their Maui patrons, serving seafood filleted within 24 hours of capture.